6,000 bees removed from inside wall of Omaha couple's home - NewsBreak

 6,000 bees removed from inside wall of Omaha couple's home

 OMAHA, Neb.
 (AP) — About 6,000 bees were recently removed from inside the walls of an Omaha couple's 100-year-old home.
-Thomas and Marylu Gouttierre told...panhandlepost.com
+Thomas and Marylu Gouttierre...panhandlepost.com

 OMAHA, Neb.
 (AP) — About 6,000 bees were recently removed from inside the walls of an Omaha couple's 100-year-old home.
-Thomas and Marylu Gouttierre told...panhandlepost.com
+Thomas and Marylu Gouttierre...panhandlepost.com

 Alliance, Chadron and Nebraska Panhandle News, Opinion, Video, Sports, Entertainment, Obituaries, Weather, Cancellations.
 Member: Associated Press.
 Member: Nebraska Association of Broadcasters.
 Member: LION Publishers.https://panhandlepost.com/